Is erysipelas treatable? How to treat erysipelas at home

 • phlebeurysm;

-The risk of getting erysipelas on the leg increases in representatives of some professions.
-For loaders, military, builders there is heightened danger for the emergence and development of streptococcus in the skin due to the frequent likelihood of skin damage, pollution and sudden changes in temperature.
+The risk of developing erysipelas on the leg increases among representatives of certain professions.
+For loaders, military, builders there is increased danger for the occurrence and development of streptococcus in the skin due to the frequent likelihood of skin damage, pollution and sudden changes in temperature.

 Symptoms of the disease

-Distinguish different symptoms diseases of the erysipelas on the leg.
-Erysipelas, in case of leakage in mild form- erythemas, often limited only to local manifestations: redness, swelling and soreness of the skin area.
-A feature of this inflammation is a bright red color and clear boundaries of the inflammatory focus.
-In shape, it resembles flames.
+Distinguish different symptoms diseases erysipelas on the leg.
+Erysipelas, if it occurs in mild form– erythematous, often limited to only local manifestations: redness, swelling and soreness of the skin area.
+The peculiarity of this inflammation is its bright red color and clear boundaries of the inflammatory focus.
+In shape it resembles flames.

-More complex shape- erythematous-bullous.
-In this case, on the first or third day of the disease, bubbles form with a clear liquid on the focus of the disease.
+More complex shape– erythematous-bullous.
+In this case, on the first or third day of the disease, bubbles with clear liquid form at the site of the disease.
 They burst, forming crusts.
 Favorable treatment leads to healing and the formation of young skin after it falls off.
-Otherwise, the formation of ulcers or erosions is possible.
+Otherwise, ulcers or erosions may form.

-In the case of antibody damage to the capillary vessels that arise to fight streptococcus, a hemorrhage forms inside the affected skin.
+If antibodies damage the capillary vessels that arise to fight streptococcus, hemorrhage forms inside the affected skin.
 This form of the disease is called erythematous-hemorrhagic.

-In the most severe cases, the lesion is covered with blisters into which blood seeps.
+In the most severe cases, the lesion becomes covered with blisters into which blood seeps.
 This form is bullous-hemorrhagic.

-In addition to the outbreak of the disease, the patient feels the following symptoms:
+In addition to the occurrence of a focus of the disease, the patient experiences the following symptoms:

 • weakness;